AnalyticsGate/AGR-Cloud-Setups/docs/releasenotes/2025/AGRCloud-650-beta.md

 *New Features*
 - Updated all included packages
-- Support for setting Qlik variables
+- Migration from .NET6 to .NET8

 *Fixed Bugs*
 - Fixed wrong HTML color value in certain situations